dacvs/aoc2023/README.md

 easy at first.
 I solved many of them that first Saturday.
 I solved many problems before I ever received a "wrong answer" message.
 I solved many problems before I ever defined a function.
-I defined only one class, and I could easily do without that definition.
-I edited my solutions to use **no classes**.
+I defined only one class, and I could easily do without that definition, so I have edited my solutions to use **no classes**.

 TODO verify claim no classes.